Steve Cohen is the Chairman and Chief Executive Officer of Point72, a global multi-strategy asset management firm.

-Mr. Cohen also serves on the Board of Trustees at the Museum of Contemporary Art (MOCA) in Los Angeles, the Emeritus Board of the Robin Hood Foundation, and the Museum of Modern Art (MoMA) Board of Trustees.
+He also serves on the Emeritus Board of the Robin Hood Foundation and the Museum of Modern Art (MoMA) Board of Trustees.

 The energy of today’s entrepreneurs is incredible.